AlltidSemester1337/MetaMusic/README.md

 # Meta Music Service

-API for inserting and retrieving information about artists and their tracks.
+API for inserting, updating and retrieving information about artists and their tracks.

 # API features / Usage